Unstern/pascal_basic_tutorial/README.md

    writeln('Hello, World!');
    readkey;
 end.

-This will produce following result −
+This will produce following result on the terminal −

 Hello, World!